commonsmachinery/hmsearch/README.md

 hmsearch
 ========

-C++ implementation of hamming distance algorithm HmSearch using LevelDB.
+C++ implementation of hamming distance algorithm HmSearch using PostgreSQL backend.

 The algorithm is described in the paper "HmSearch: An Efficient Hamming Distance Query Processing Algorithm" by Xiaoyang Zhang,